MyNameIsTrez/tiny-allocationless-json-parser-in-c/README.md

-# Tiny allocationless JSON parser in C
+# Allocationless C89 JSON parser

 This library parses a subset of [JSON](https://en.wikipedia.org/wiki/JSON) in 533 lines of C. Only arrays, objects and strings are handled.